joebertj/katacoda-scenarios/hello-world/finish.md

-You've completed your first Katacoda scenario!
+Congratulations!

+You have created, compiled and run your first GO code